Stylish walking shoes for travel. Sounds impossible. Kind of like the Lochness Monster of the fashion world. Am I right?

 And I’ve worn all of these shoes so I’ll detail the good, the bad, and the UGLY about each and every pair.

 No shoes are totally perfect.
-But for MOST of us womenfolk, we need about ten thousand pairs of awesome shoes.
+But for MOST of us womenfolk, we need about ten thousand pairs of comfortable, stylish walking shoes for travel.

 Not only are shoes cute, comfortable, and fun to wear, but they never make you feel fat!